naxo100/PISKa/Home.md

 This should produce PISKa binaries.
 You will need your own plotting program (like gnuplot) to visualize curves.

-If step 5 doesn't works (Error: Unbound module Mpi), you should change the path in the Makefile to aims to OCaml mpi, ie,
+If `make` doesn't works (Error: Unbound module Mpi), you should change the path in the Makefile to aims to OCaml mpi, ie,

 `OCAMLOPT = $(OCAMLBINPATH)ocamlopt.opt -I PATH_TO_YOUR_OPAM_MPI/.opam/SOMETHING/lib/mpi  unix.cmxa mpi.cmxa str.cmxa #-p #-g -ccopt -g -ccopt -pg`